Sustainable Sanitation Alliance

 Key design recommendations included:

-integrate Discussion Forum and main site to enhance branding
+integrate main site with Discussion Forum to enhance branding.

-These recommendations were presented in the form of a research article and a final report.
+These recommendations were presented in the form of a research article and a final report, and I subsequently worked with developers to implement parts of the plan.

 Elisabeth von Muench